 Coming in at second place is sauvignon blanc.
 If you'd rather avoid bubbles, this is the best white wine to order based on carbohydrate content.
 A glass of sauvignon blanc only contains about 2.7 grams of carbohydrates per serving.

 With bright citrus aromas and layers of peach and melon, this fresh sauvignon blanc is among our favorites.

 This crisp, vibrant sauvignon blanc is light and pairs well with salads and cheeses.

-A crisp wine with citrus notes from esteemed sauvignon blanc wine region, Marlborough, New Zealand.
+This is a crisp wine with citrus notes from esteemed sauvignon blanc wine region, Marlborough, New Zealand.

-One glass of pinot grigio contains 3.2 grams of carbohydrates per five-ounce glass, making it a reasonably healthy choice for keto dieters.
+One glass of pinot grigio contains 3.2 grams of carbohydrates per 5-ounce glass, making it a reasonably healthy choice for keto dieters.
 However, if your server brings out a large goblet, you might need to double this figure.

 The winemakers at Callie Collection describe this wine as "light straw in color [with] a bouquet of melon, citrus, pear, and flinty mineral notes."